ecrucru/anticrux/README.md

 	- Library: the nodes are pure objects with no prototype
 	- Library: renamed option AntiCrux.options.board.debugCellId to AntiCrux.options.board.debug
 	- Library: renamed option AntiCrux.options.ai.pessimisticScenario to AntiCrux.options.ai.worstCase
+	- Library: new option AntiCrux.options.ai.distance
+	- Library: new tactical strategy based on the distance between the pieces

 ### License